 Victims of drunk driving accidents have multiple avenues to explore when seeking a lawsuit.
-Don Bumiller, from Mazow McCullough law firm, discusses how to get fairly compensated for a drunk driving accident.
+Don Bumiller, formerly of Mazow McCullough law firm, discusses how to get fairly compensated for a drunk driving accident.
 Listen or read more to learn about your options when pursuing a drunk driving case.

 John Maher: Hi, I’m John Maher and I’m here today with Don Bumiller of the law firm of Mazow McCullough, a personal injury law firm with offices in Massachusetts and New Hampshire.
 Today, we’re talking about drunk driving cases.
 Welcome, Don.